halfmarble/hm-panelizer/README.md

 Having said that, here are requirements to create a Pcb that should make it suitable for hm-panelizer:

-- use metric system (we haven't honestly even tried imperial)
+- use **metric system**
-- your pcb gerber files must use Altium/Protel filename extensions (see https://pcbprime.com/pcb-tips/accepted-file-formats/Gerber%20File%20Extension%20Comparison.pdf)
+- your pcb gerber files must use **Altium/Protel filename extensions** (see https://pcbprime.com/pcb-tips/accepted-file-formats/Gerber%20File%20Extension%20Comparison.pdf)
-- the board outline gerber file (.gm1) must be present
+- the **board outline gerber file** (.gm1) must be present
-- currently, our tool can only add mouse-bites to perfectly straight lines (see hm-panelizer's "Outline verification" feature)
+- currently, our tool can only add **mouse-bites to perfectly straight lines** (see hm-panelizer's "Outline verification" feature)
 - for optimal results use drill/place origin and grid origin at (0, 0)

 Here are the KiCad settings we personally use to export our Pcbs: